She’s real, she’s relatable and she keeps getting better with age

-I want them to be proud of who they are and to never depend on others to build their self-esteem.
+I want them to be proud of themselves and never depend on others to build their self-esteem.
 I also want them to treat others lovingly.
 I truly believe that the happiest people in this world are the people that know how to treat others right.

 M: It is so easy to be negative and that is why so many people are that way.
 It takes effort to be positive, but it’s always worth it.

-She may not have it all (yet) but she certainly has what she needs: her family, her career, her friends and love.
+She may not have it all (yet) but she certainly has what she needs: her family, her career, her friends, and her love.
 “She’s a BEAUTIFUL woman.
 An AMAZING wife.
 A FANTASTIC mother, but most importantly my BEST friend,” says her husband.

 Clothing provided by Vasari at Tivoli Village